ansys/pyaedt/doc/source/API/PrimitivesCircuit.rst

     # This call returns a Schematic object
     schematic = modeler.schematic

-    # This call return an Object3d object
+    # This call returns an Object3d object
     my_res = schematic.create_resistor("R1", 50)

     # Getter and setter